tomhammers/ExpressChess/README.md

 # ExpressChess
-Real time chess using Node, Express and Socket.io.
+Real time chess using Node, Express, Socket.io and HTML5 canvas.

 For educational purposes - no chess libaries were used.